AdaGold/betsy/README.md

 1. Figure out your workflow for the project, re: Git and Task management
   1. Do you want to use git branches?
 Pull requests?
   1. Determine who will be the Stand Up Leader and Task Leader for the first week
-1. Create a Trello board and ensure that all team members and instructors have access
+1. Create a Trello board to use as a Kanban board and ensure that all team members and instructors have access
 1. Review the User Stories below and create Trello tasks to represent them
-1. Slack your team name, app name, and link to your trello board to your Project Manager
+1. Slack your team name, app name, and link to your Trello board to your Project Manager

 ## Expectations
 Build an online system for listing, selling, reviewing, and buying a wide variety of products listed by multiple merchants.

 ### General Requirements
 - Unit tests and/or specs for
+  - Models
   - Controllers
-  - Models
 - Test code coverage (using SimpleCov - remember me!)
   - 90% for all controller and model classes